microsoft/BotFramework-WebChat/packages/embed/README.md

 | `?userid=dl_12345` | User ID to use when sending the activity.
 If user ID is available in token, this will be ignored          |
 | `?username=WW`     | Username to show, only for v3 or lower                                                                    |
 | `?v=4`             | Specify version                                                                                           |

+### What is Gemini, Scorpio and Aries?

+Historically, we codename the embed page with Zodiac signs.

+- Gemini: this version of embed page
+   - Supports multiple versions of Web Chat, backward- and forward-compatible
+      - Latest version is maintained at [`botframework-webchat@latest`](https://www.npmjs.com/package/botframework-webchat/)
+      - v3 is maintained at [`botframework-webchat@legacy`](https://www.npmjs.com/package/botframework-webchat/v/legacy), latest is 0.15.1
+   - Supports falling back to previous versions of embed page, include Scorpio and Aries
+- Scorpio: Web Chat v3 of version 0.11.4
+   - Adaptive Cards 0.6.1
+   - OAuth card is not supported
+   - This is maintained at [`botframework-webchat@ibiza`](https://www.npmjs.com/package/botframework-webchat/v/ibiza)
+   - Note: 0.11.4 is not the latest version of Web Chat v3, the latest is 0.15.1
+- Aries: Web Chat v1
+   - Written in ASP.NET and Angular